 Note that PoW and Fullnode can only work with public IP addresses.
 The IP address can be static or dynamic.

 Minimal hardware requirements are 1 CPU, 2 GB of RAM, 20 GB of disk.
 These are like of a small VPS server offered by the majority of hosting providers.
 Disk requirements will rise with the size of the blockchain and are estimated as 1 TB in 1-2 years.
+Fast sync mode allows you to stick with minimal disk and clear it from time to time.
 Please note this minimal hardware may not let your node to achieve maximum performance (and rewards).
-Recommended hardware requirements will be published after PoS software updates bringing planned optimizations.
+Recommended hardware requirements are following: 4 core CPU, 4 GB of RAM.